 Apply for the Scholarship!

-To apply, please download the application and submit it either by mail or email.
+To apply, please fill out the online application and submit it additional information by email.

 Applications for the 2023-2024 school year are due: April 30, 2023

 More information about the Great Waters Scholarship Award Program is available either by calling or emailing us.

 In the summer of 2021, we connected the Lakes Region through our partnership with Castle in The Clouds.

 The Great Waters venue is a stunning and spacious open air performance space, protected from the elements, that offers a one of a kind live music experience.
 Make it a day up at the Castle in the Clouds with walks/hikes, tours, ponds, and gallery.

 The Castle is known for its 1914 Arts and Crafts mansion, eating lunch on the terrace, or enjoying a walk on its many trails with beautiful vistas and waterfalls.
 Be sure to check their website for opening day.

 Make sure you stay up to date with events via their Facebook Page.

 Great Waters, the preeminent provider of entertainment for the New Hampshire Lakes Region, and the Castle Preservation Society have formed an exciting long-term partnership to bring live concerts to the meadow at Castle in the Clouds.
 This partnership will feature some amazing Great Waters events to be held at this spectacular outdoor venue.

 Focused on providing enriching experiences to the community and visitors from all over the world, Castle in the Clouds is operated by the Castle Preservation Society whose mission is to preserve, interpret, and share the buildings and landscape of Castle in the Clouds as a cultural resource for the benefit of the public.
 The historic estate is listed on the National Register of Historic Places with national significance.
 More information can be found at www.castleintheclouds.org.